Keiskammahoek: Geography

 Keiskammahoek is a small rural town that is situated some forty kilometers to the West of King William's Town in the Amahlathi Local Municipality, which is one of seven local municipalities that constitute the Amathole District Municipality, Eastern Cape.
 Keiskammahoek is surrounded by a number of villages and peri-urban settlements that support the town.

-Keiskammahoek is situated near the headlands of the Keiskamma River catchment area.
+Keiskammahoek is situated near the headwaters of the Keiskamma River catchment area.
 It is located in the centre of four different biomes: Albany Thicket, Grasslands, Savannah and Afromontane forest.

 History

 The town was once an important commercial centre for the timber and agricultural industries.
 The settlement of the area since the 1800s also led to the large-scale exploitation and destruction of the natural environment.
 The timber industry has moved towards Stutterheim and the agricultural production has declined somewhat.

 Just outside the town is St Matthew's High School, one of South Africa's historic schools.
 Founded as a mission school by Bishop of Grahamstown John Armstrong in 1854, the school was once a particularly thriving educational centre, and the large parish church is a local landmark.
 A hospital and training facility for nurses was opened at the site in 1923 and the secondary school began in 1926.

 Like other church schools, the Anglican Church withdrew from direct involvement in the school as a result of the 1953 Bantu Education Act.
-The state bought much of St Matthews’ land in 1970, and in 1976 the hospital was taken over by the Ciskei government.
+The state bought much of St Matthews' land in 1970, and in 1976 the hospital was taken over by the Ciskei government.
 It closed ten years later, moving to Keiskammahoek, where it became known as the SS Gida Hospital.
 The high school continues as a state boarding school for girls (with male day students).
 A small clinic remains on the school site, and the ruins of many of the school's buildings are everywhere evident.

 Currently the economy of Keiskammahoek relies mainly on grants from the State.
 The population has been steadily declining and many villages are still without basic services such as water and sanitation.
 However, the town still maintains some of the remnants of the historic past and there are a number of historic buildings to be found such as the Gilead Church.